Microsoft/go/eng/doc/fips/README.md

 > [!NOTE]
 > Prior to Go 1.21, instead of failing, the build automatically uses the Go standard library crypto implementation.
 This behavior can cause accidental or unclear fallback to Go crypto, silently breaking compliance with the internal Microsoft crypto policy.
 >
 > In 1.21, this behavior was changed.
 Fallback is now opt-in with the `GOEXPERIMENT` `allowcryptofallback`.
-This option is primarily intended for internal use during the Microsoft Go build and should be avoided in general use.
+This option is primarily intended for internal use during the Microsoft build of Go build and should be avoided in general use.
 See [`allowcryptofallback`](#build-option-to-allow-go-standard-library-crypto-fallback) for more information.

-The Microsoft Go fork must be used for these `GOEXPERIMENT` values to work.
+The Microsoft build of Go must be used for these `GOEXPERIMENT` values to work.
 See setup instructions in [the distribution section of the microsoft/go readme][microsoft-go-download].

 > [!NOTE]
 > "Experiment" doesn't indicate the FIPS features are experimental.
 The original intent of `GOEXPERIMENT` is to use it to enable experimental features in the Go runtime and toolchain, but we and Google are now using `GOEXPERIMENT` for this FIPS-related feature because the mechanism itself perfectly fits our needs.